Prepare for your mountain trip

 - Overtaking descending cyclists is usually not necessary since they are at least as fast as cars.
 Keep at a safe distance though.

 - You may overtake ascending cyclists if you can do so safely.
 Keep plenty of distance and use your direction indicator.

 - Drivers of slow vehicles may help you with a short signal with their right indicator to show you that you can overtake safely.
 You can do that yourself as well, if faster drivers are following you.

-- you can warn following traffic by switching on the emergency signals;
+- If you need to warn following traffic, you can do so by switching on the emergency signals.

 - Do not pull over on places with rubble on the road, because it indicates a risk of more rubble coming down.